 This film contains examples of:

-- Adaptational Villainy: In the short story that the movie is loosely inspired by, "The Fog Horn" by Ray Bradbury, the dinosaur is a much more sympathetic and tragic figure, coming to a lighthouse because it mistakes the horn for the cry of a member of its own species.
+- Adaptational Villainy: In the short story that the movie is loosely inspired by, "The Fog Horn" by Ray Bradbury, the dinosaur is a much more sympathetic and tragic figure, coming to a lighthouse because it mistakes the horn for the cry of a member of its own species (it is strongly implied to be The Last of His Kind).
 Although it destroys the lighthouse in a rage when the horn is turned off, no one is killed, and it shows no interest in further destruction, returning to the ocean peacefully.
 The human characters respond to it with sympathy and respect, indeed never even considering killing it.

 - Adventure Rebuff: Tom Nesbitt asks paleontologist Thurgood Elson to fit out an expedition to search for a living breathing prehistoric monster.
 Dr. Elson finds the idea of a prehistoric monster living in modern times far-fetched and declines Tom's request.
 See Ironic Echo below.

 - Agent Scully: Most of the characters in the movie scoff at the idea of sea monsters.